groups of people interconnected

 • Retirement status

-On the other hand, segmenting your donors by giving preferences is crucial in making personalized fundraising appeals.
-This way, you’ll know how to make the donation process easy and accessible for your specific groups.
-A few popular methods include:
+Segmenting your donors by giving preferences enables your nonprofit to make the donation process easy and accessible for your specific groups.
+A few popular methods of giving include:

 • Cash